SheCodesAustralia/workshopcontent/content/django_WIP/getting_started/how_internet_works/how_internet_works.md

 So, basically, when you have a website, you need to have a *server* (machine) where it lives.
 When the *server* receives an incoming *request* (in a letter), it sends back your website (in another letter).

 Since this is a Django tutorial, you might ask what Django does.
-When you send a response, you don't always want to send the same thing to everybody.
-It is so much better if your letters are personalized, especially for the person that has just written to you, right?
-Django helps you with creating these personalized, interesting letters. :)
+Instead of sending the same generic response to everyone, Django enables you to create personalized, dynamic responses—much like sending a tailored letter to each person rather than a one-size-fits-all announcement.
+It helps you craft personalized, interesting letters for each individual!

 Enough talk – time to create!